MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/organization-network-analysis.md

 10. To save the current graph for future analysis, select **Save**, enter a name, and then select **Save Graph**.

-## To add a subset dataset
+## To add new subgroup analysis

-Analysis of a subset (child) dataset and graph enables you to compare or focus your analysis on specific subgroups within the selected (parent) dataset.
+Subgroup analysis enables you to compare or focus your analysis on specific subgroups within the selected dataset.

-1. Select the dataset from the list, and then at top right, select **Add New Analysis** to create a subset (child) dataset.
+1. Select the dataset from the list, and then at top right, select **Add New Analysis**.
 2. In the **Add New Analysis** pane, enter a name for this subgroup analysis, and then select a start and end date for the time range to analyze.

    ![Add New Analysis](./images/ona-subgroup-analysis.png)

 3. Optionally, in **Specify the Network Boundary Condition**, select one or more filters to focus your analysis on.
 4. In **Select Employee Level Metrics**, select which employee level metrics, such as Boundary Spanning or Bridging Index to analyze in the graph.
-For [Boundary Spanning](#boundary-spanning), you'll need to also select what attributes by which to calculate it and show in the graph as nodes.
 5. In **Select Group Level Metrics**, select the group HR attributes and group metrics to analyze in the combined view.
 See [Node Measures](#node-measures) for more details about the metric options, such as [Reach Index](#reach-index) and [Influence Index](#influence-index).
 6. For **Compute Options**, you can select to generate both network and group level metrics to get both the aggregated metric calculations for the whole date range and the monthly metric calculations for the selected date range.
-If you don't select this option, you'll only get the monthly metric calculations.
+If you don't select this option, you won't get the monthly metric calculations.
 7. Select **Submit** to create the graph analysis.
+The system will process the analysis, which is complete when the Status changes to a green check mark.

-## To view graph analysis
+## To view analysis

-1. After the analysis successfully loads, select the dataset from the list, and then at top right, select **Load Saved Graph**.
+1. After the analysis successfully loads (green check mark), select the dataset from the list, and then:

+   * For new analysis, select **Render Graph**.
+   * For previously saved graphs, select **Load Saved Graph** (top right), and then select it from the list.

+   >Note:
-2. Select the name of the graph analysis from the list.
-If no analysis has been created, the list will be empty.
+   >If no analysis was previously saved, the list will be empty.

-3. At top of the graph, you can select a new start and end date for the time range to analyze, and then select **Apply** to update the graph view.
+2. At top of the graph, you can select a new start and end date for the time range to analyze, and then select **Apply** to update the graph view.

    ![ONA date range](./images/ona-date-range.png)

-4. Use the following options to change, save, or download the current graph view.
+3. Use the following options to change the graph view and save new  analysis.

    Option |Name |Description
    ------------|--------------|------------